Tiendil/keycloak-simple/README.md

 - "first name" and "last name" no longer required fields (Removed)
 - resetPasswordAllowed: false — no passwords — no resets
 - registrationEmailAsUsername: true
+- TODO: hide registration form & link to it from the login page

 ## Simple browser flow